 - Manzanillo, located less than 10 miles away from Puerto Viejo, is an ideal place for scuba diving and snorkeling.

-- The mountains that surround Puerto Viejo are home to Bribri people, one of Costa Rica’s native tribes.
+- The mountains outside of Puerto Viejo are home to Bribri people, one of Costa Rica’s largest indigenous tribes.

-- The popular Jaguar Rescue Centre is located minutes away from Puerto Viejo and is known among nature lovers for its conservation policies; they rehabilitate wild animals and send them back to the jungles.
+- The popular Jaguar Rescue Center is located minutes away from Puerto Viejo and is known among nature lovers for its conservation and rehabilitation efforts